-Proposals will be selected based on the ability of each Proposer to carry out all of the requirements contained in this RFP.
-A Proposer who is in default or otherwise not in good standing under any other current or prior contract with TEA at the time of selection will not be eligible for award of this contract.
-TEA will base its selection on, among other things, demonstrated competence, qualifications of the proposer, past contractor performance, and the proposed budget/cost.
-All state agencies report unsatisfactory Contractor performance on purchases over \$25,000.
-Agencies report satisfactory and exceptional Contractor performance to assist in determining best value.
-In accordance with TGC, §2155.074 and §2155.75, Contractor performance shall be used as a factor in future contract awards.
-Following are the criteria and the total number of points that will be applied in selecting a Contractor:
+Proposals will be selected based on the ability of each Proposer to carry out all of the requirements contained in this Request for Proposal.
+A proposer who is in default or otherwise not in good standing under any other current or prior contract with TEA at the time of selection will not be eligible for award of this contract.
+TEA will base its selection on, among other things, quality of the proposed project plan, demonstrated competence, qualifications of the proposer, past contractor performance, and the proposed budget/cost.
+All state agencies report unsatisfactory contractor performance on purchases over \$25,000.
+Agencies report satisfactory and exceptional contractor performance to assist in determining best value.
+In accordance with Texas Government Code, §2155.074 and §2155.75, contractor performance shall be used as a factor in future contract awards.

+The following criteria and points will be applied in selecting a Contractor: